ClinSeq/genomicassertions/README.md

 # Vcf requirements

-`genomicasserttions` requires the vcf files to be compressed with `bgzip` and indexed with `tabix` in order to work.
+`genomicassertions` requires the vcf files to be compressed with `bgzip` and indexed with `tabix` in order to work.
 This is required for the random access to variants provided by the index, which gives a significant performance increase over using non-indexed vcf files.